Master Servicing Simplification Changes

 Master Servicing Simplification Changes webinar

-Watch the recording from the recent webinars to help you prepare for upcoming Master Servicing policy and process changes, which include:
+View the slides from the recent webinars to help you prepare for upcoming Master Servicing policy and process changes, which include:

 Per LL 2021-12, effective Sep.
 21, servicers will be able to obtain advance notice of the reimbursable amounts by utilizing Fannie Mae Connect™ or the Loan Servicing Data Utility (LSDU) application.